haya3218/SDfmL/README.md

 - After successfully making the build files, run `cmake --build --config Release` to build it without the use of VStudio.
 - If everything worked well, congratulations!
 You have just compiled a shitty program.

+`src/Main.cpp` should contain example code with some explanations.

 # Licensing

 The sole libraries themselves (SDL and BASS) are under different licenses ofc, so you'll have to deal with that